Collecting Christmas Tree Ornaments

 Kovels Antiques and Collectable Guide says. https://www.kovels.com

 A popular Kugel is an early, heavy ornament made of thick blown glass, lined with zinc or lead and often covered with colored wax.
-Christmas cards, tin toys are also highly collectable.
+Christmas cards, tin toys are also highly collectible.
 I was personally collecting still banks.
-The Santa Clause cast iron bank were a hard find, but they were my favorite.
-So Christmas décor comes in many different shapes, sizes and themes.
+The Santa Clause cast iron bank was a hard find, but they were my favorite.
+So Christmas décor comes in many different shapes, sizes, and themes.

 Something to look for on Kugel tree ornaments.

 The 1840s-1900s they were heavy, blown glass.
 (Kugel in Germany) means round ball but don’t let that fool you.
 They came in different shapes and styles like fruits, apples, berries and the like.
 The older additions had their name stamped on the steel collar of the ornament. (like many other makes) A very light chrome coating covered some, so look for flaking or the worn tarnish after many years.
 The spring clips that attached the string to the ornament were attached inside the top of the bulb.
 Not like today’s push on attachment.
 During the war years, the ornaments and decorations had a paper or cardboard collar (instead of steel), mainly because of the mass shortage in material, due to the war effort.